MicrosoftDocs/win32/desktop-src/shell/ishellfoldersearchable-invalidatesearch.md

 ---
-Description: Makes this pointer to an item identifier list (PIDL) an invalid portion of the Shell folder.
+description: Makes this pointer to an item identifier list (PIDL) an invalid portion of the Shell folder.
 title: IShellFolderSearchable::InvalidateSearch method
 ms.topic: reference
 ms.date: 05/31/2018